Become a Volunteer

 Attend Volunteer Open House

-If your application is approved, the next step in the process is to attend a Volunteer Orientation Session.
+If your application is approved, the next step in the process is to attend a Volunteer Open House Session.
 These informational meetings take place monthly, roughly last 30-60 minutes.
 Due to volume of applications, please email Nick to see when our next available open house is firstname.lastname@example.org.

 Complete Volunteer Training